The phase diagram of two-dimensional fast-rotating ultra-cold fermionic atoms near unitarity: Introduction

-The quantitative applicability of the following universal theory to ultra-cold fermionic atoms near the Feshbach resonance stems from the unitarity limit.
+The quantitative applicability of the following universal theory to ultra-cold fermionic atoms near the Feshbach resonance stems from the unitarity limit \cite{nikolic:033608}.
 The scattering length of two-body interactions diverges at the resonance, so that the microscopic details of interactions become irrelevant and all properties of the many-body system become functions of only dimensionless ratios of externally controlled parameters.
-Such scaling laws are protected inside all superfluid phases, but may break down due to rotation in two dimensions when strongly correlated vortex liquid states are formed \cite{Pairing}.
+Such scaling laws are protected inside all superfluid phases, but may break down due to rotation in two dimensions when strongly correlated ``vortex liquid'' states are formed \cite{nikolic:144507}.

-We consider a Bogoliubov-de Gennes (BdG) model in grand-canonical ensemble which arises as a saddle-point approximation in the quantum field theory of neutral fermionic particles near unitarity \cite{Pairing}.
-This approximation becomes quantitatively accurate at sufficiently large densities or sufficiently far from the Feshbach resonance in the BCS (Bardeen, Cooper, Schrieffer) limit, but remains extremely useful even in the numerically accessible regimes for elucidating various qualitative features which may be observed in experiments.
-Rotation at angular velocity $\omega$ is described by a static gauge field $\bf A$ in the rotating frame which satisfies ${\bf \nabla}\times{\bf A}=2m\omega\hat{\bf z}$, where $m$ is the mass of atoms.
-We assume that the centrifugal forces are almost exactly cancelled by the potential which traps atoms.
-The Zeeman effect occurs in finite Zeeman field $h$ which together with the global chemical potential $\mu$ sets the chemical potentials for the two hyperfine species, $\mu_\uparrow=\mu+h$ and $\mu_\downarrow=\mu-h$.
+Most results of this paper are derived from a Bogoliubov-de Gennes (BdG) model which arises as a saddle-point (or mean-field) approximation in the quantum field theory of neutral fermionic particles near unitarity (written in section \ref{QFluct} and discussed in Ref.\cite{nikolic:144507}).
+This approximation becomes quantitatively accurate far from the Feshbach resonance in the BCS (Bardeen, Cooper, Schrieffer) limit, and more so at larger densities, but remains extremely useful even in the numerically accessible regimes for elucidating various qualitative features which may be observed in experiments.
+Rotation at angular velocity $\omega$ is described by a static gauge field $\Av$ in the rotating frame which satisfies $\nv\times\Av=2m\omega\hat{\Bf{z}}$, where $m$ is atomic mass.
+We assume that centrifugal forces are almost exactly cancelled by the potential which traps atoms.
+This automatically puts us in the deep quantum limit because the trapped gas expands to a state with very low density.
+We will work in grand-canonical ensemble and control particle densities by chemical potential $\mu$ and Zeeman field $h$, which is the best choice for predicting observable ``quantum oscillations'' despite the direct experimental control of particle numbers.
+After presenting the qualitative pairing phase diagram and analyzing experimental prospects, we provide technical details of calculations and discuss the effects of quantum fluctuations.